 I’ve also had a chance to see that there’s more to fulling cloth than shrinking it.
 Because my inspiration for this cloth (Hannah Wilson’s fulling mill day book) lists only the length of the cloth before an after fulling, it was on me, and my experience of handling historical textiles, to know that the shrinkage produced from a hot water wash could be improved upon.

 Patience was another important lesson to be had from these tests.
 There’s a reason that fulling was mechanized all the way back in the middle ages – getting good results is tedious, physically demanding (if you don’t have mechanical assistance!), and very time consuming!

 I’ve still got two much bigger pieces to full.
+(UPDATE: read about how I did that part of the project here.)
 One will be fulled the same amount as the hot wash and warm wash trials, and the other piece about half as much.
 The final test (which probably wont happen till spring) will be to turn that cloth into garments, and see how they perform!
 My motto for this project? – It’s Not Finished ‘Till It’s Finished!